Japan's Daiichi Sankyo to sell up to $3.6 billion Sun Pharma stake

-MUMBAI Japan's Daiichi Sankyo Company Ltd (4568.T) is selling shares worth up to $3.6 billion in Indian drugmaker Sun Pharmaceutical Industries Ltd (SUN.NS), setting it on course to retreat from India after a rollercoaster seven years.
+MUMBAI Japan's Daiichi Sankyo Company Ltd is selling shares worth up to $3.6 billion in Sun Pharmaceutical Industries Ltd, setting it on course to retreat from India after a rollercoaster seven years.

 Mumbai-headquartered Sun Pharma, India's largest drugmaker by sales, agreed to buy Ranbaxy from Daiichi Sankyo for $3.2 billion in April 2014 .
 As part of that deal, Daiichi Sankyo got a 8.9 percent stake in the new Sun Pharma.